-- o Main function of Editing Lab in 290 is learning AVID functions. - QuickTime files of editing exercises may not be emailed to instructors. - o Students will work individually on SCA approved hard drives. - o Email students to remind them to purchase and bring USC SCA approved hard drives and headphones with 1/4 adapters to class.
+Main function of Editing Lab in 290 is learning AVID functions.
+Quicktimes of editing exercises may not be emailed to instructors.
+Students will work individually on SCA approved hard drives.

+Teachers should email students to remind them to purchase and bring USC SCA approved hard drives and headphones with 1/4 adapters to class.

-Lab Orientation: Tony Bushman explains SCA Lab Rules, policies, procedures, important department contacts, safety information.
+Lab Orientation: Tony Bushman:

+Explains SCA Lab Rules, policies, procedures, important department contacts, safety information.